mooreds/docs-1/building/README.md

 {% page-ref page="scheduled-tasks.md" %}

-### JavaScript client
+### JavaScript SDK

-Learn how to implement the Transposit JavaScript client in your external application to handle login, authenticaiton, and running operations:
+Learn how to implement the Transposit JavaScript SDK in your external application to handle login, authenticaiton, and running operations:

-{% page-ref page="js-client.md" %}
+{% page-ref page="js-sdk.md" %}

 ### Hosted apps